 Making the most of B2B and B2C relationships

 Empowering customers to control how their data is viewed and shared not only builds trust, it also provides invaluable insight into what kind of products and experiences they want.
 In turn, this knowledge can help businesses launch new services, further customize current offers and products, and eliminate features and functions that customers aren’t interested in.
-This has the potential to lower expenses and increase the return on investment in GDPR compliance efforts.
+The use of a reliable customer identity and access management system and simultaneous compliance with the GDPR regulations ultimately even help to reduce costs and increase the return on investment.

 Indeed, trust has no price tag, but the benefits it provides can have a sizable impact on annual turnover and future brand success.